 Well, before exploring how to implement SVM in the Python programming language, let us take a look at the pros and cons of the support vector machine algorithm.

 Learn to implement Machine Learning in this blog on Machine Learning with Python for the beginner as well as the experienced.

 Advantages of Support Vector Machine Algorithm

-- Works very well with limited datasets
+- It works very well with limited datasets

-- Kernel SVM contains a non-linear transformation function to convert the complicated non-linearly separable data into linearly separable data.
+- Kernel SVM contains a non-linear transformation function to convert the complicated non-linearly separable data into linearly separable data

 Disadvantages of Support Vector Machine Algorithm